travelsoft-direct-connect/ndc-api-doc/index.md

 Depending on your preferences, the NDC API can be consumed as SOAP WS or REST WS.
 In both cases, the *Content-Type* header must be *text/xml;charset=UTF-8*

+Also, in both cases, the *Accept-Encoding* header with gzip value should be sent to enable GZIP compression to reduce response size and optimize transmission.

 ### SOAP endpoint

 Note: NDC messages are contained in SOAP envelope for request and response.
 Control header must be defined in the SOAP header as XML element.